Zkir/VFR_LANDMARKS_3D_RU/README.md

 4. wget
 5. OsmTools (osmupdate, osmconvert, osmfilter)
 6. osmosis
+7. Python (currenty 3.12.7 is used)
+8. Some Python libraries are needed to be installed. [requirements.txt](requirements.txt) could help.
-7. Blender 2.79a
+9. Blender 2.79a
-8. Blender-osm plugin
+10. Blender-osm plugin
-9. Patch for the Blender-osm plugin, to support additional roof shapes
+11. Patch for the Blender-osm plugin, to support additional roof shapes.
+Included into this [repository](blender-osm-patch).
-10. Blender Startup file (not sure where it is)
+12. Blender Startup file (not sure where it is now)
-11. xplane2blender plugin (3.5.0 is used, compartible with blender 2.79a)
+13. xplane2blender plugin (version 3.5.0 is used, compartible with blender 2.79a)
+14. x-plane tools
-12. Osm2world
+15. Osm2world
-13. Python (currenty 3.12.7 is used)
-14. Some Python libraries are needed to be installed. [requirements.txt] could help
-15. Apache web server, for frontend.
+16. Apache web server, for frontend.

 ## References ##
 1) X-plane tools: https://developer.x-plane.com/tools/xptools/